silsha/tablepress_chartist/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Create a responsive chart based on the data in a TablePress table.
+Create a responsive chart + [ chartist tooltip plugin ] based on the data in a TablePress table.

 == Description ==